dkandalov/code-history-mining/README.md

 ### Similar projects
- - https://github.com/michaelfeathers/delta-flora for Ruby code (with commit breakdown to method level)
  - https://github.com/adamtornhill/code-maat for any language
+ - https://github.com/michaelfeathers/delta-flora for Ruby (with commit breakdown to method level)